GrammaTech/j8-tests/Readme.md

 ### Cassandra

 * [Apache Cassandra](http://cassandra.apache.org/) is a database server.
-* It is about 300k lines of code (and about 5mb of compiled class files).
+* It is about 300K lines of code and about 5MB of compiled class files.
 * The source code is available at  https://git-wip-us.apache.org/repos/asf/cassandra.git.
   The provided jars were built with <tt>3d90bb0cc74ca52fc6a9947a746695630ca7fc2a</tt> (3.10 development branch).